percona/percona-server/doc/source/tokudb/tokudb_troubleshooting.rst

 that *MySQL* client 1 inserts some values into ``table``. *TokuDB* transaction 51 is created for the insert statement.
-Since autocommit is disabled, transaction 51 is still live after the insert statement completes, and we can query the :table:`tokudb_locks` table in information schema to see the locks that are held by the transaction.
+Since autocommit is disabled, transaction 51 is still live after the insert statement completes, and we can query the :ref:`tokudb_locks` table in information schema to see the locks that are held by the transaction.

 .. code-block:: mysql